nf-core/website/src/content/events/2024/hackathon-march-2024/UK-Norwich.md

 ### Registration

-Please contact the local site organizers via Slack if you would like to join this event.
+Please use the **main registration form** to sign up and select `Norwich, United Kingdom (Quadram Institute Bioscience)`.
+This can be found on the [main hackathon event page](https://nf-co.re/events/2024/hackathon-march-2024), or you can go to it directly [here](https://seqera.typeform.com/mar24hackathon).
 There is a limited number of places.
 We will therefore be able to plan everything based on the number of persons coming.

 ### Location